davidjohnmaccallum/learning-oauth20/README.md

 The implicit flow caters for native mobile apps and Single Page Applications (SPAs).
 It requires end to end HTTPS to protect the auth token.
 [This](https://stackoverflow.com/questions/13387698/why-is-there-an-authorization-code-flow-in-oauth2-when-implicit-flow-works-s) Stackoverflow post explains the difference between 3-LO and implicit well.

+The implicit flow is really easy.

+1. Initiate the process by visiting this link: [https://bitbucket.org/site/oauth2/authorize?client_id=CLIENT_ID&response_type=token](https://bitbucket.org/site/oauth2/authorize?client_id=CLIENT_ID&response_type=token).
+Be sure to replace CLIENT_ID with your Bitbucket client ID.
+1. Once the user has given permission the auth server will redirect to the configured redirect URL.
+This does not need to be an actual HTTP endpoint.
+It can be something like "myapp://oath_redirect".
+The redirect will include the auth token as a hash param ie. #access_token={token}&token_type=bearer.

+Note that the URLs are not public, they are encryped in transit by the HTTPS protocol.

 ## How to execute the 3-LO example

 For my example I am authorising to the Bitbucket API.
 I followed [this doc](https://confluence.atlassian.com/bitbucket/oauth-on-bitbucket-cloud-238027431.html).
 To create my app on Bitbucket I did the following: